bradley-mwangangi/bradley-mwangangi/README.md

 ## Skills and Expertise

 - RESTful API design and implementation with Java Spring Boot
-- Frontend development with Angular
+- Frontend development with Angular and React
 - Database design and management
 - Git version control